amunategui/amunategui.github.io/_posts/2014-09-29-ggmap-example.md

 ## Google Maps API Terms of Service : http://developers.google.com/maps/terms
 ```

-And [ggplot2](http://cran.r-project.org/web/packages/ggplot2/index.html) that will handle the graphics where we pass our census data with the geograpical coordinates:
+And [ggplot2](http://cran.r-project.org/web/packages/ggplot2/index.html) that will handle the graphics where we pass our census data with the geographical coordinates:

 ```r